Skip to main content

 The Oregon Board of Physical Therapy has continuing competency (CC) requirements in order to renew your PT or PTA license.

-Continuing Competence activities are required to be reported to the Board as part of the renewal process.
-You will be asked to enter details about your 2022-2024 CC courses and activities and upload copies of your certificates as part of your renewal application.
+Continuing Competency activities are requiredto be reported to the Board as part of the renewal process.
+You will be asked to enter details about your 2024-2026 CC courses and activities and upload copies of your certificates as part of your renewal application.
+You can also enter them throughout the period in order to save time at renewal and track your progress.

 Guide to Continuing Competency